jdbrunner/surfin_fba/README.md

 keyword parameters:

 * x_init = dict - initial microbe biomasses, keyed by model keys.
 Any model not in dict will default to initial biomass 1
+* y_init = dict - By default, the model uses the model.medium dictionary (averaging in the case of communities) to determine initial external metabolite concentration.
+With this helper function, those files cannot be manipulated.
+However, we can pass a dictionary y_init = {metabolite:concentration} that includes any initial concentration that we wish to change
 * death_rates = dict - death/dilution rates of microbes.
 Defaults to 0
 * uptake_dicts = {} - dict of dicts keyed by model key (from cobra_models dict) and metabolite.
 If empty, random parameters are generated
 * allinflow = float - default metabolite inflow rate